Kent Hehr: Federal politics

+Sexual harassment allegations

 Hehr resigned from cabinet on January 25, 2018, amid two separate allegations of sexual harassment dating to his time in the Alberta legislature.
 One woman claimed that he had made sexually suggestive remarks to her, while another claimed he'd touched her inappropriately.
 Hehr apologized for the first incident, saying that while he did not remember meeting the woman, he realized that he had made her uncomfortable.
 However, he maintained that the second incident was the product of unintentional contact.
 On June 6, 2018, following the completion of the investigation, Trudeau decided that Hehr would not return to cabinet.

 He lost his seat to Conservative Greg McLean in the 2019 federal election, losing over half of his vote from 2015.

 2021 mayoral campaign

 On September 6, 2021, Global News reported that Hehr would be filing nomination papers to run for mayor in the 2021 Calgary municipal election, which was scheduled for October 18.
+After announcing his mayoral campaign that day, Hehr said that he would allow the report into his sexual misconduct allegations to be made public.
+He had previously argued that they should not be released over privacy concerns.
+Hehr withdrew from the race on September 21, the last possible day to do so, citing personal health risks from COVID-19.